April 14, 2026

 • Monitor supplier performance against KPIs and address gaps when needed

-Cost analysis and budgeting
+Cost analysis and budget management

 • Analyze total cost of ownership, including purchase price, shipping, storage, and lifecycle costs